2002 Bali bombings: Sydney

 On the northern side of Coogee Beach a memorial to the Bali bombing victims comprises three interlocking bronze shapes that have an abstract resemblance to three bowed figures supporting each other.
 There are also some graffiti memorials in memory of the dead.

 A memorial to seven residents of Sutherland Shire who were victims is at Cronulla.
 Called The Seed, the work is based on the seed and foliage of the Banksia robur, a native plant indigenous to the Shire.
 This sculpture of pink sandstone is the centrepiece of the memorial.
 It is set in a black granite pond located in 'Peryman Place' not far from North Cronulla Beach, frequented by many of the seven victims and their families.

 Two plaques are set into the granite surrounding the pond.
 The plaques carry the victims' photos, names, and ages; and also details of the event, the design's symbolism, its dedication, and a poem written by the families of the victims.
 The work is by sculptor Chris Bennetts and Ishi Buki Sandstone Sculpture.

-South of Sydney, in the town of Ulladulla, a large youth centre is being built as a memorial to Craig Dunn and Danny Lewis, two local victims of the bombings.
-Money is being raised through the Dunn & Lewis Youth Development Foundation.
+South of Sydney, in the town of Ulladulla, a large youth centre was built as a memorial to Craig Dunn and Danny Lewis, two local victims of the bombings.
+Money was raised through the Dunn & Lewis Youth Development Foundation.